ipspace/netlab/docs/dev/config/initial.md

 You might want to implement slightly more complex interface descriptions than what _netlab_ generates.
 For example:

 * Interface name is not set on stub interfaces.
-* You might want to add link role to the interface description.
+* You might want to add a link role to the interface description.

 Cisco IOS example: